 Endorsements, Social Media and Other Ventures

-According to Forbes, the new contract extension Ronaldo signed with Real Madrid pays the star over $50 million per year until 2021.
+According to Forbes, the contract Ronaldo signed with Juventus pays the star over $64 million per year until 2022.
 And that’s only for chasing a ball on a grass field.

 Besides that he’s got other good sources of income as well.
 For example, for not doing much, aka social media and product endorsements, he cashes in several dozens of millions a year.
 He’s got deals with brands such as Armani, Castrol, Tag Heuer, PokerStars, KFC and Emirates Airline.

-But the biggest of them all is his lucrative deal with Nike which is around half of the new salary from Real Madrid.
+But the biggest of them all is his lucrative deal with Nike which is around half of the new salary from Juventus.
 The total income he got from endorsements was $35 million last year.

 Besides all these, he’s also got his own line of products, under the brand name CR7, which includes shoes, underwear, fragrance and jeans.
-Oh, and two hotels that are worth $80 million.
+Oh, and two hotels in Portugal that are worth $80 million.